Reading time: About 1 minute

 This is my weekly installment of “writing about writing,” in which I scan the world to find websites, books and articles to help other writers.
 Today I discuss a helpful blog post about writing interruptions…

 I take it for granted that I’m going to face regular interruptions as a writer.
 I try not to get angry about them.
-Instead, I focus on setting up systems that reduce those interruptions or that help me deal with the ones I cannot avoid.
+Instead, I focus on setting up systems that reduce those interruptions and that help me deal with the ones I cannot avoid.

-A recent blog post by John Soares headlined “How To End Writing Interruptions,” does a good job of identifying the different types of interruptions and suggesting strategies for them.
+A blog post by John Soares headlined “How To End Writing Interruptions,” does a good job of identifying the different types of interruptions and suggesting strategies for them.

 I particularly like his advice about phone interruptions.
 Turn off your phone, he suggests and then listen to messages at a time that’s convenient for you (hint: NOT when you’re writing!)
 I found his counsel about how to deal with urgent calls from kids, partners or elderly parents to be especially wise: